Back to all fellows

 Biography

-Since 2016 Cherry has been working for Halin Archaeological Museum as an Assistant Curator.
-Her principle responsibility in this role is curatorial works for the Archaeological Museum, focusing on the Prehistoric and Proto-historic Period Burial Site Museums and Stone Inscription Shelter in Halin.
-At these sites Cherry has a diverse range of responsibilities including acquisitions, documentation, public education, conducting special exhibitions in the Archaeological museum and looking after the collections.
+Cherry previously worked for Halin Archaeological Museum as an Assistant Curator.
+Her principal responsibility in this role was curatorial works for the Archaeological Museum, focusing on the Prehistoric and Proto-historic Period Burial Site Museums and Stone Inscription Shelter in Halin.
+At these sites Cherry had a diverse range of responsibilities including acquisitions, documentation, public education, conducting special exhibitions in the Archaeological Museum and looking after the collections.

 Cherry conducts research on the study of Myanmar Gems Museum, the current situation of Nat Beliefs in Myanmar houses and the educational role at the National Museum.
 More recently she has collaborated with colleagues from the Institute of Earth Science, Academia Sinica to analyse the composition of objects made from stone, glass and metal, as a result of finds from a Myanmar-French excavation team.